VedangMirgal/course-recommendation-system/Readme.md

 | **9-lab_jupyter_fe_course_sim.ipynb**                  | Computes course similarity using BoW features and cosine similarity.
 Identifies courses related to a target course.                                            |
 | **10-neural_collaborative_filtering.ipynb**            | Neural Collaborative Filtering (NCF) using PyTorch.
 Trains a deep learning recommender, evaluates predictions, and visualizes training and prediction results. |

+fix_notebooks.py is for GitHub to render the files better and more clearly
 ---

 ## **Key Features**